TTraum/research-log-/researchlog.md

 ].
 Worked on powerpoint for lego mini project.Its Tuesday found a good template that worked with the lego theme hopefully it is easily usable tool.
 Found my tablet laptop pretty handy, I took pictures of the steps and added them to power point pretty simple.
 Need to look up markdown guides to see which ones I like.
 (test)![](https://github.com/TTraum/research-log-/blob/weekly-log/lego%20project1.jpg)
 It worked!!!!
+Ok next on the to do list is figureing out how to add my lego ppt to github to share it through this medium.